 Housing inventory tends to shrink during winter as sellers wait until spring to list their houses and buyers disappear in the fall and wait until mid January to start their home search.
 Sellers tend to re-enter the market as winter fades away.
-That has not been the case so far.
-Buyers are out in full force, but sellers are nowhere to be found.
-This has exacerbated the shortage of listings and fueled a feeding frenzy for those listings that are on the market in the 100k - 200k price range.
+This trend is continuing in 2018.
+Buyers are usually a few months ahead of sellers which makes for good opportunities for sellers that get a head of the trend and list early.
+This process exacerbates the shortage of listings and fuels a feeding frenzy for those listings that are on the market in the 100k - 300k price range.
 Those houses commonly sell within days, and in some cases, hours.
 The 300k - 500k market is evenly balanced and possibly tilted a little towards the buy side as you move towards the upper end of the range.
 The 500k+ range is solidly a buyers market.
 There is a glut of those houses.
 They have shown little appreciation over the last few years and in some cases they have depreciated.

 Interest rates are creeping up as the Federal Reserve has begun a concerted effort to raise interest rates 25 basis points at a time.
 Rates are still very low by historical standards, but any increase in interest rates raises the cost of owning a home and that puts pressure on pricing.

 Due to the low inventory levels in the entry level properties and the huge demand, we have seen prices rise nicely since the 2012 bottom.
-I suspect that is going to moderate this year.
-The demand will remain high, but it will be hard for pricing to rise much.
+I suspect that is going to continue to moderate this year.
+The demand will remain high, but it will be hard for pricing to rise much as rates edge upward.
 There are signs that we may be approaching a top in the market.
 Here is why:

 - High levels of speculation by buyers and sellers.
 High levels of speculation usually occur at market turning points.